Shadow volume: Depth fail

 The depth fail method has the same considerations regarding the stencil buffer's precision as the depth pass method.
 Also, similar to depth pass, it is sometimes referred to as the z-fail method.

 William Bilodeau and Michael Songy discovered this technique in October 1998, and presented the technique at Creativity, a Creative Labs developer's conference, in 1999.
 Sim Dietrich presented this technique at both GDC in March 1999, and at Creativity in late 1999.
 A few months later, William Bilodeau and Michael Songy filed a US patent application for the technique the same year entitled "Method for rendering shadows using a shadow volume and a stencil buffer".
 John Carmack of id Software independently discovered the algorithm in 2000 during the development of Doom 3. id Software was allowed to use Creative's patent in exchange for the game promoting the company's EAX audio system.
+This patent expired on October 2019.

 Exclusive-or

 Either of the above types may be approximated with an exclusive-or variation, which does not deal properly with intersecting shadow volumes, but saves one rendering pass (if not fill time), and only requires a 1-bit stencil buffer.
 The following steps are for the depth pass version: